vincentchu/websox/README.md

  - `onConnect` - Fired when a new websocket is connected
  - `onMessage` - Fired when a new message is read from the websocket
-  - `onClose` - Fire when the websocket is closed, irregardless of if fired from the client or server
+ - `onClose` - Fired when the websocket is closed, irregardless of who (client or server) initiated the close

 ### Lifecycle of a websocket

 Briefly, the following is approximately what happens when the websocket library is used:

 1. Client connects to server
-2. A randomly generated `socketId` of type `SocketId` is created
+2. A randomly generated `socketId` of type `SocketId` is created and registered
 3. Client/Server negotiate successful handshake
 4. `registerSocket` is called; socket registered with `WebsocketService`
 5. `onConnect` is fired